-Grammyprepper sent me a link to a lady who has been experiments with a gutted toaster oven and tea lights.
-And I just had to try it in my toaster oven (LINK to the article on using the Deadwood Stove Oven In the House or Outside) that I converted for rocket stove baking.
-Wow, it works!
+I recently got a link to a lady who has been experimenting with a gutted toaster oven and tea lights.
+And I just had to try it in my toaster oven that I converted for rocket stove baking.

-I did a little research and found there is a $389 (Yup, almost $400!!!) tea light oven out there called the Herc HERE.
+I did a little research and found there is a tea light oven out there called the Herc (puppy sells for right around $400, yikes!).

-If you follow my link back to my toaster oven converted to work with a rocket stove you will see that I did not bother to gut it (Why?) and I cut my hole in the bottom to sit on top of the rocket stove.
+I did not bother to gut my toaster oven, and I cut my hole in the bottom to sit on top of the rocket stove.
 The lady who was playing with her version had holes drilled in the back which did not allow it to heat up like mine does.
-So, here goes…

 The Herc has these fancy terra cotta bricks on the top.
 Well, we know you can bake on unglazed terra cotta and that it holds and radiates heat – I went down and bought a $1 unglazed terra cotta plant saucer and used some leftover heat resistant caulk to attach it to the inside top of my oven.